Hua-Zhou/Hua-Zhou.github.io/softwares/tensorreg/index.md

 TensorReg Toolbox for Matlab is licensed under the [BSD](./html/COPYRIGHT.txt) license.
 Please use at your own risk.

-The toolbox is developed by [Hua Zhou](http://www.stat.ncsu.edu/people/zhou/).
-Lexin Li, Bo Zhang, Xiaoshan Li, Eun Jeong Min and Changhan Wang provide testing and valuable feedback.

-### Citation
+### How to cite

-If you use this software in your research, please cite the following papers.
+If you use this toolbox in any way, please cite the software itself along with at least one publication or preprint.

+* Software reference
+H Zhou.
+Matlab TensorReg Toolbox Version 0.0.1, Available online, July 2013.
+* Default article to cite for Kruskal (CP) regression
-* H Zhou, L Li, and H Zhu (2013) Tensor regression with applications in neuroimaging data analysis, JASA 108(502):540-552. [link](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.776499#.UeW24mTXjbw)
+H Zhou, L Li, and H Zhu (2013) Tensor regression with applications in neuroimaging data analysis, [_JASA_](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.776499#.UeW24mTXjbw), 108(502):540-552.
+* Default article to cite for Tucker regression:
+X Li, H Zhou, and L Li (2013) Tucker tensor regression and neuroimaging analysis, \[[arXiv:1304.5637](http://arxiv.org/abs/1304.5637)\]
+* Default article to cite for regularized regression:
-* H Zhou and L Li (2013) Regularized matrix regression, Journal of Royal Statistical Society Series B, in press. \[[arXiv](http://arxiv.org/abs/1204.3331)\]
+H Zhou and L Li (2013) Regularized matrix regression, _Journal of Royal Statistical Society Series B_, in press. \[[arXiv](http://arxiv.org/abs/1204.3331)\]
-* X Li, H Zhou, and L Li (2013) Tucker tensor regression and neuroimaging analysis, \[[arXiv](http://arxiv.org/abs/1304.5637)\]

 ### Contacts